 We're expecting the Huawei Mate 20 to come with a glass rear - which should allow for wireless charging - but apart from that we don't know much about the size, materials or colors Huawei will choose.

 Huawei Mate 20 specs and performance

-The Huawei Mate 20 (and presumably the Mate 20 Pro as well) will pack the new Kirin 980 chipset.
-Huawei has confirmed this in a press release, announcing the 980 will be the world's first 7nm silicon and boast an octa-core setup.
+The Huawei Mate 20 will pack the new Kirin 980 chipset.
+Huawei has confirmed this in a press release, announcing the 980 will be the world's first 7nm silicon to be used in an Android phone and that it will boast an octa-core setup.

 Huawei claims that the Kirin 980 chip will deliver 20% better performance and 40% better battery efficiency over its predecessor that's found in the P20, P20 Pro, Mate 10 and Mate 10 Pro.

-The Mate 20 is also expected to feature 6GB of RAM alongside 128GB of storage, but we don't know if there will be other variants of the device or if there will be microSD support.
+The Huawei Mate 20 is also expected to feature 6GB of RAM alongside 128GB of storage, but one source says there could be other variants, with between 64GB and 512GB of storage.

 Huawei Mate 20 battery